Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 Experience has shown that 90% of message sending locations dispatch to a single class and 9% to a small set of classes.
 Thus a significant speedup is achieved by trying previously found methods before going to a generalized dispatch.
 While Zag dispatch is much more efficient than most, it is certainly slower than a comparison.

 ### Current version
-Noticing that a full dispatch (with dispatch table hit) is 5 memory accesses (most of which will be in cache) and a direct dispatch is 3 (for threaded execution; 2 for JITted) there is little point in having an elaborate PIC.
+Noticing that a full dispatch (with dispatch table hit) is 5 memory accesses and a direct dispatch is 3, there is little point in having an elaborate PIC.
 So the current version uses a single element PIC, which captures the monomorphic case in 3 accesses, and falls back to 7 for a missed cache.

 The code for a send looks like:
 ```